-Please unzip the distribution and use the installer provided to setup the solution on any client (Windows 7 or 8) or server (Windows Server 2008 / 2012) in your corporate network with Internet connection (via HTTP) enabled and connectivity to your data source (e.g. to a database server) and data destination (e.g. to a SharePoint server).
-32-bit systems are supported as well as 64-bit systems.
-Please select the distribution folder required (you can install 32-bit on 64-bit systems, if required).
-Please note that your drivers must be 32-bit / 64-bit respectively.
+Please unzip the distribution file and use the installer provided to setup the solution on any client or server in your corporate network.
+The client should have an Internet connection enabled and connectivity to your data source (such as a database server) and data destination (such as a SharePoint server).

-There is no installation or customizing required at the data sources or SharePoint servers connected.
+There is no installation or customization required at the connected data sources or SharePoint servers.

-As a next step please run the installer as administrator, accept the license agreement and select the setup type.
+Next, run the installer as administrator, accept the license agreement, and select the setup type.

 The following components are available for installation:

-- Connection Manager: Manage your connections here to setup, stop / start, display current status etc. This also includes a Connection Wizard.
+- Connection Manager: Used for managing your connections as well as to setup, stop / start, display current status, etc of those connections.
+This also includes a Connection Wizard.

-- Layer2 Data Provider for SharePoint (CSOM): Required to connect to SharePoint on-premise or Online wie web services..
+- Layer2 Data Provider for SharePoint (CSOM): Required to connect to SharePoint on-premises or Online wie with web services.

-- Layer2 Data Provider for OData: Required to connect to OData sources, e.g. Microsoft Dynamics or other.
+- Layer2 Data Provider for OData: Required to connect to OData sources, such as Microsoft Dynamics.

 - Layer2 Data Provider for RSS Feeds: Required to connect to RSS.
 Can be used to aggregate RSS Feeds in native SharePoint lists.
 Source code provided as a sample for developers.